 Doctor, Will You Pray for Me?: Medicine, Chaplains and Healing the Whole Person

-In-depth explorations of the fascinating world of hospital chaplains (Forthcoming from Oxford University Press - Publication date April 2024).
+In-depth explorations of the fascinating world of hospital chaplains (Forthcoming from Oxford University Press - Publication date Sept.
+2024).

 "In this insightful, though-provoking book, Klitzman illuminates how patients find and maintain hope when facing serious ailments.
 As a physician, researcher and writer, he masterfully weaves together gripping stories of doctors, patients and chaplains, and recent research demonstrating how hope and spirituality positively affect human health.
 This remarkable book shows how physicians need to be equally aware of the human spirit."